msantos/libkeepalive/README.md

 `listen(2)`.
 Socket options for `accept`(2)'ed fd's are inherited from the listener socket.

-libkeepalive requires the program to be dynamically linked. libkeepalive will not work with statically linked programs or programs that directly make syscalls.
+libkeepalive requires the program to be dynamically linked and will not work with statically linked programs or programs that directly make syscalls.

 # ENVIRONMENT VARIABLES

-Setting these options to 0 will use the system default.
+Setting options to 0 will use the system default.

 ## COMMON VARIABLES

 `LIBKEEPALIVE_DEBUG`
 : Write errors to stdout (default: disabled).
+Set to any value to enable.

+    LIBKEEPALIVE_DEBUG=1

 `TCP_KEEPIDLE`
 : The number of seconds a connection is idle before TCP keepalives are sent